-Sara Connolly is a Reader in Personnel Economics and Organisational Behaviour.
+Sara Connoily is a Header in Personnel Economics and Organisational Behaviour.
 Her current research explores the relationship between gender, pay and promotion amongst scientists working in Higher Education and Research Institutes, careers within the European Commission and attitudes to administrative reform amongst officials working at the European Commission.

-James Cornford's current research is in the areas of managing and leading multi-agency partnerships, then implementation of electronic government and the processes of urban and regional development.
+James Cornford's current research is in the areas of managing and leading multi-agency partnerships, then implementation of electronic government and the processes of urban and regional development lan Dewing's current research examines the new financial services regulatory regime, corporate governance and company auditing frameworks, and is partly funded by ICAS.

-George Daskalakis is a Lecturer in Finance.
+George Daskalakis is a lecturer in finance.
 His research is focused in the carbon and energy markets where he investigates issues related to derivatives pricing, risk management, and environmental and energy policy.